modbase/esotalk-auth/README.md

 ### Step 4: Enable the new authentication adapter

-In your application, edit the `app/config/auth.php` file and set the `driver` option to "esotalk", so that it looks like this:
+In your application, edit the `app/config/auth.php` file and set the `driver` option to `esotalk`, so that it looks like this:

     'driver' => 'esotalk',